 Louise has also written a blog on her families own experience during a 2018 deployment sharing the stresses and strains on the family at home.
 All aimed at hoping to open up the conversation and raises awareness of challenges by being a military child.

 Reading Force keeps forces families close and connected during deployments and long periods away through sharing stories.
-It offers support to both families, schools or welfare clubs.
+It offers support (free books and scrapbooks) to both families, schools or welfare clubs.
 Their shared reading initiative encourages families to read, talk, and scrapbook about a book, improving communication and enriching relationships with books and each other – one page at a time.